No Sequel Planned for "Frozen"

 Andrew Millstein is a Disney veteran - 17 years and counting - who has a unique view of the transition and Disney's future plans.
 He oversees day-to-day operations of the 800-person animation unit, so we owe much of the delight in films such as "Frozen" to him.

 "We are showing audiences that we can make classic and timeless stories, musical fairy tales that have a very relevant and contemporary feel."Mr. Millstein gave an interview to the Feb.
 21 issue of The Hollywood Reporter magazine, part of which (the part related to "Frozen") is reprinted below.
-It may be of interested if you are really interested in how a film like "Frozen" gets put together.
+It may be of interest if you are really interested in how a film like "Frozen" gets put together.

 Director Chris Buck first pitched "Frozen" in 2008, but then it got shelved until "Tangled" turned into a hit, and Disney CEO Robert Iger asked whether you had anything else like Tangled.